A career as an interpreter is one of the most sought-after careers involving Japanese.

 (ii) Consecutive interpreting

 This second form a back-and-forth style of interpreting.
-This is often operated in news conferences, courts, and business meetings with short duration.
+This is often operated in short-duration news conferences, courts, and business meetings.

 Here, interpreters stand near the presenter to deliver consecutive interpretations.
-The speaker gives a speech in their native tongue and usually stops after every 1-5 minutes.
+The speaker speaks in their native tongue and usually stops after every 1–5 minutes.

 This is typically the last sentence of every topic, opinion, and paragraph.
 While the interpreter listens, they remain silent for a few sentences and then restate what was said in the target language.

 Taking notes is crucial in this form of interpreting.
-This is because only some people can memorize an entire paragraph without losing detail in one hearing.
+Only some people can memorize an entire paragraph without losing details in one hearing.

 (iii) Chuchotage or Whispered interpreting

-In whispered interpreting, they listen and analyze the message before whispering it to the customer.
-Then, in a quiet voice, the interpreter conveys the message in the client’s preferred language.
+In whispered interpreting, the interpreter listens and analyzes the message before whispering it to the customer quietly.
+Then, the interpreter conveys the message in the client’s preferred language.

-Chuchotage is like simultaneous interpreting with the same difficulty level and stress.
-As a Japanese interpreter, you will hear, understand, translate and give the speech synchronously in the target language.
+Chuchotage is like simultaneous interpreting but with the same difficulty level and stress.
+As a Japanese interpreter, you will hear, understand, translate, and give the speech synchronously in the target language.

-This is suitable for smaller meetings with fewer participants because of the essence of the work and low voice.
-So this method will not work for large-scale events like conferences with hundreds of attendees.
+This method is suitable for smaller meetings with fewer participants because of the essence of the work and low voice.
+However, it will not work for large-scale events like conferences with hundreds of attendees.

 There are two types of scheduled telephone interpreting: simultaneous and consecutive.
 The interpreter does not see the parties in person but interprets over the telephone during an established appointment.